BuildEmpire/apartment/README.md

 Middleware
 ----------
-Apartment provides a middleware feature out of the box by adding the following to your /bootstrap/app.php file:
+Apartment provides a middleware feature out of the box by adding the following to your /app/Http/Kernel.php file:

 ```
-$app->routeMiddleware([
+protected $routeMiddleware = [
-    'apartment' => BuildEmpire\Apartment\Middleware\ApartmentMiddleware::class
+        'apartment'      => \BuildEmpire\Apartment\Middleware\ApartmentMiddleware::class,
-]);
+        ...
+    ];
 ```

 The middleware takes the first subdomain and checks if that apartment exists and then sets the current global apartment